wernerfred/docker-mailserver/docs/content/config/troubleshooting/faq.md

 See [supervisorctl's documentation](http://supervisord.org/running.html#running-supervisorctl).

+!!! tip
-Tips: to add/update/delete an email account, there is no need to restart postfix/dovecot service inside the container after using setup.sh script.
+    To add, update or delete an email account; there is no need to restart postfix / dovecot service inside the container after using `setup.sh` script.

-For more information, see [#1639][github-issue-1639]
+    For more information, see [#1639][github-issue-1639].

 ### How can I sync container with host date/time?
 Timezone?